wen-git-acc/orderbook/README.md

 - **User Management**
   - `POST /orderbook/user/deposit`: Make a deposit as an existing or new user.
   - `GET /orderbook/user/wallet/:userId`: Get the current equity balance of a user.
-  - `GET /orderbook/user/:userId/positions`: View the current open positions (matched) of a user.
+  - `GET /orderbook/user/:userId/positions`: View the active open positions (matched) of a user.

 - **Market Data**
   - `GET /orderbook/:market`: Get the order book for a specific market (e.g., eth, btc).
 However this does not display userid, only the price and unit (following how exchange website receiving their orderbook).
 Alternatively, you can you tarantool command to view the full orderbook with `box.space.order_book:select{}` please refer to [tarantool cli](#connect-to-db-for-data-viewing)
   - `GET /orderbook/market-price/:market`: Get the current market price of a specific market (e.g., eth, btc).

 - **Position Viewing**
-  - `GET /orderbook/view/positions`: View all open positions regardless of the user.
+  - `GET /orderbook/view/positions`: View all active positions regardless of the user.

 ## Project Navigation